TOC > MSC Open Data > RDPS > RDPS on MSC Datamart

 MSC Datamart data can be automatically retrieved with the Advanced Message Queuing Protocol (AMQP) as soon as they become available.
 An overview and examples to access and use the Meteorological Service of Canada's open data is also available.

 The data is available using the HTTPS protocol and resides in a directory that is plainly accessible to a web browser.
-Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.
+Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 or GeoJSON file.

 The data can be accessed at the following URLs: